 No one can imagine summer without sunflowers.
 They come in different heights and widths.
 They also come in different colors.
 Adding sunflowers to the garden will help deter birds and squirrels from your vegetables.
 Instead, they will feed on the sunflower seeds.

-Roselle is from the hibiscus family, grown for its calyxes which are steeped for tea.
+Roselle is from the hibiscus family, grown for its calyxes used for tea.
 The plant is easily grown from seed and thrives in hot dry weather.
-The bloom is very similar to the okra flower, but they only last for a day.
+The bloom is very similar to the okra flower, but it only lasts a day.

-Zinnias are the most popular flowers in the home garden.
-They are easy, fast, and almost carefree.
-Their single-stemmed flowerhead makes them a wonderful cut-flower.
-Do not settle to the commonly bright colored varieties; explore other options such as Queen and Binary series.
+Zinnias are the most popular flowers in the home garden, especially since they are among the easiest to grow.
+In addition, their single-stemmed flowerhead makes them a wonderful cut-flower.
+Do not settle for the commonly bright-colored varieties; explore other options such as Queen and Binary series.